adampaigge/script/doc/README.md

-Novo
+Script
 =====================
 Setup
 ---------------------
-Novo is an implementation of a node for the Novo network and is one of the pieces of software that provide the backbone of the network.
-It downloads and stores the entire history of Novo transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few minutes to a hour or more.
+Script is an implementation of a node for the Script network and is one of the pieces of software that provide the backbone of the network.
+It downloads and stores the entire history of Script transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few minutes to a hour or more.

-To download Novo, visit [novo.org](https://novonode.org/).
+To download Script, visit [script.org](https://scriptnode.org/).

 Running
 ---------------------
-Novo is only supported on the Linux and docker platforms at this time.
+Script is only supported on the Linux and docker platforms at this time.

-To run Novo on Linux:
+To run Script on Linux:

 * unpack the files into a directory
-* run `bin/novod`
+* run `bin/scriptd`

 ### Need Help?

-* Log an issue on [GitHub] (https://github.com/novochain/novo/issues)
+* Log an issue on [GitHub] (https://github.com/scriptchain/script/issues)
-* Ask for help on the [Novo Forum](https://novoforum.net/).
+* Ask for help on the [Script Forum](https://scriptforum.net/).
-* Consult [Novo Wiki](https://wiki.novonode.org/) for information about Novo protocol.
+* Consult [Script Wiki](https://wiki.scriptnode.org/) for information about Script protocol.

 Building
 ---------------------
-The following are developer notes on how to build Novo.
+The following are developer notes on how to build Script.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Unix Build Notes](build-unix.md)